jamesmckevitt/CM4NG/README.md

 Convolution method for nested grids (CM4NG)

 This code computes the gravitational potential on nested meshes using the convolution theorem.
-The method is thoroughly described in Vorobyov, McKevitt, et al., A&A, 2023, in press.
+The method is thoroughly described in Vorobyov, E.I., McKevitt, J. et al. (2023) ‘Computing the gravitational potential on nested meshes using the convolution method’, Astronomy & Astrophysics, 671(A81). doi:10.1051/0004-6361/202244701.

 ## Copyright statement